CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/SiPixelDigisCUDASOAView.md

 <figure markdown>
 ![GPU mem all](./img/gpu_mem_all.png){ width="400" }
 <figcaption>
 The GPU memory, with all variables stored.
-The data that remains unused is marked with light blue.
+The memory that remains unused is marked with light blue.
 </figcaption>
 </figure>